micheledusi/Deckz/src/view/group.typ

 ///
 /// -> content
 #let hand(
+	/// The list of *cards* to display, with standard code representation.
+	/// -> array
+	..cards,
+	/// The *format* of the cards to render.
+Default is "medium".
+	/// Available formats: `inline`, `mini`, `small`, `medium`, `large`, `square`.
+	/// -> string
+	format: "medium",
-	/// The *angle* between the first and last card, i.e. the angle covered by the arc. -> angle
+	/// The *angle* between the first and last card, i.e. the angle covered by the arc.
+	/// -> angle
 	angle: 30deg,
-	/// The *width* of the hand, i.e. the distance between the first and last card. -> length
+	/// The *width* of the hand, i.e. the distance between the first and last card.
+	/// -> length
 	width: 10cm,
 	/// The amount of "*randomness*" in the placement and rotation of the card.
 Default value is "none" or "0", which corresponds to no variations.
 A value of "1" corresponds to a "standard" amount of noise, according to DECKZ style.
-Higher values might produce crazy results, handle with care. -> float | none
+Higher values might produce crazy results, handle with care.
+	/// -> float | none
 	noise: none,
-	/// The *format* of the cards to render.
-Default is "medium".
-	/// Available formats: `inline`, `mini`, `small`, `medium`, `large`, `square`. -> string
-	format: "medium",
-	/// The list of *cards* to display, with standard code representation. -> array ..cards
+  /// The *random number generator* to use for the noise.
+If not provided or set to default value #value(auto), a new random number generator will be created.
+Otherwise, you can pass an existing random number generator to use.
+  /// -> rng | auto
+	rng: auto,
 ) = {
 	let cards-array = cards.pos()
-	if cards-array.len() == 0 {
+	// If no cards, return empty array if cards-array.len() == 0 {
 		return []
+	}
+	// Prepare the random number generator
+	let (rng-from-outside, rng) = prepare-rng(rng: rng, seed: cards-array)
-	} else if cards-array.len() == 1 {
+	// If only one card, render it directly if cards-array.len() == 1 {
+		let (new-rng, card-content) = call-rng-function(render, rng,
+			cards-array.at(0),
+			format: format,
-		return render(format: format, noise: noise, cards-array.at(0))
+			noise: noise,
+		)
+		return attach-rng-if-from-outside(rng-from-outside, new-rng, card-content)
 	} else {
 		// If there is at least a pair of cards let (angle-start, angle-shift, radius, shift-x) = (0deg, 0deg, 0pt, 0pt)